Valvas/Unknown/api/account/subscription.md

   Return :

-    - callback : return 'true' if the email has been found in the database and is already taken, 'false' in case of error and 'undefined' is the email has not been found.
+    - 'true' : the email has been found in the database and is already in use.
+    - 'false' : an error occured, return a second parameter that is the error message.
+    - 'undefined' : the email or the sql connector is missing in the parameter.

   Description :